Forest Road 1

 That view though, never changes.
 These ridge lines extend north-south and spread like ripples across the land.
 Looking west towards the ocean, you can see several of them.
 On the clearest of days with the right conditions, you feel as though you can just make out the ocean 50 miles away via Highway 36.

 Lamb Creek Grade goes through two sets of switchback hairpins near the top so be mindful of rocks, gravel, sand, logs, etc. The usual stuff.
 Once at the top of the ridgeline, Lamb Creek Grade comes to a 5-way intersection.

-The pavement continues up the Last Chance Ridge and it’s a steep elevation drop off either side of the ridgeline.
+The pavement continues up Last Chance Ridge and it’s a steep elevation drop off on either side of the ridgeline.

-One year ago, none of these were here, and by next year, they'll all be patched.
+One year ago, none of these potholes were here, and by next year, they'll all be patched.
+A year later, a fresh crop grows like magic.
 So just depends on the year.
-So, if you come to a stretch of rough pavement, slow down, tough it out, and the road ahead will likely improve.
+If you come to a stretch of rough pavement, buck up soldier, slow down, relax, tough it out, and the road ahead will likely improve.

 Much of Forest Road 1 is little more than a deserted road in the middle of the forest.
 The scenery of the road ahead and endless forest is not unlike other parts of the country.

 Rider accounts vary on just how deserted.
 Some have ridden the 54-mile length and had the road entirely to themselves.
 Most of the time you'll encounter one or two other vehicles.
 On rare occasions, we've had logging going on right beside the road.